Sequential-Analytics-Lab/SAL-CryptoPulse/README.md

 Feel free to use this research work.
 Let’s build a smarter CryptoPulse together!

 ## 📝 Citation
+Update once I will get the citation details
 @article{salcryptopulse2024,
 author = {Amit Kumar and Dr. Taoran Ji}, title = {CryptoPulse: Short-Term Cryptocurrency Forecasting with Dual-Prediction and Cross-Correlated Market Indicators},